arpisar/MRes_Code/README.md

 ## 2 MODEL_

+MODELs are for 'making sense' of the data (compiling, analysing, comparing to theroy) after processing.

 ### 2.1 MODEL_thickness
 A simulation of the transmission of an insulator (Sapphire), and how it changes depending on thickness.